kyletress/kyletress.github.io/index.md

 I'm currently studying machine learning and data science.
 I also like to read and I recommend my favorite books in [my monthly reading list email](/newsletter).

-I am [nonline](http://jasonrehmus.com/social/2017/02/23/nonline-means-no-longer-online/) at least through February 2018 as I train for the Olympic Games.

 **In Brief:**

 - 2014 Olympian in skeleton [[faqs](/faqs)]